Gissio/radlab/README.md

-# gmtsim
+# radlab
-A Geiger-Müller tube simulator based on Geant4/calzone
+A Geiger-Müller tube and scintillation detector simulator based on Geant4/calzone